-TSX NON-EXEMPT EXPLORATION AND DEVELOPMENT STAGE TSX NON-EXEMPT PRODUCER TSX EXEMPT TSXV TIER 1 TSXV TIER 2 Property Requirements Advanced Property detailed in report prepared by an independent qualified person.
-Minimum 50% ownership of property.
-3 At least three years proven and probable reserves as calculated by an independent qualified person (if not in production, a production decision made).
-At least three years proven and probable reserves as estimated by an independent qualified person.
+TSX NON-EXEMPT EXPLORATION AND DEVELOPMENT STAGE TSX NON-EXEMPT PRODUCER TSX EXEMPT TSXV TIER 1 TSXV TIER 2 PROPERTY REQUIREMENTS Advanced Exploration Property 2 minimum 50% ownership in the property.
+1 Three years proven and probable reserves as estimated by an independent qualified person (if not in production, a production decision made).
+Three years proven and probable reserves as estimated by an independent qualified person.
 Material interest in a Tier 1 property.
-4 Significant interest 5 in a qualifying property or, at discretion of TSXV, a right to earn a significant interest 5 in a qualifying property.
-Sufficient evidence of no less than \$100,000 of exploration expenditures on the qualifying property in the past three years.
-Recommended Work Program \$750,000 on advanced exploration property 2 as recommended in a technical report 6 prepared by an independent qualified person.
-Bringing the mine into commercial production.
-Commercial level mining operations. \$500,000 on the Tier 1 property 4 as recommended by geological report.
-6 \$100,000 of Approved Expenditures on the qualifying property within 36 months period preceding application of listing; \$200,000 on the qualifying property as recommended in a geological report.
-Working Capital and Financial Resources Minimum \$2,000,000 working capital and appropriate capital structure.
-Sufficient funds to complete planned programme meeting G&AI costs, property payments and capital expenditures for 18 months.
-Sufficient funds to bring the mine into commercial production; plus adequate working capital for all budgeted capital expenditures and to carry on the business.
+2 Significant interest 3 in a qualifying property or, at discretion of the Exchange, a right to earn a significant interest 3 in a qualifying property; sufficient evidence of no less than \$100,000 of exploration expenditures on the qualifying property in the past three years.
+RECOMMENDED WORK PROGRAM \$750,000 on advanced exploration property 4 as recommended in independent technical report.
+5 Bringing the mine into commercial production.
+Commercial level mining operations. \$500,000 on the Tier 1 property 2 as recommended by geological report.
+5 \$200,000 on the qualifying property as recommended by geological report.
+5 WORKING CAPITAL AND FINANCIAL RESOURCES Minimum \$2.0 million working capital, but sufficient to complete recommended programs, plus 18 months G&A 6 , anticipated property payments and capital expenditures.
 Appropriate capital structure.
+Adequate funds to bring the property into commercial production; plus adequate working capital for all budgeted capital expenditures and to carry on the business.
+Appropriate capital structure.
 Adequate working capital to carry on the business.
 Appropriate capital structure.
 Adequate working capital and financial resources to carry out stated work program or execute business plan for 18 months following listing; \$200,000 in unallocated funds.
 Adequate working capital and financial resources to carry out stated work program or execute business plan for 12 months following listing; \$100,000 in unallocated funds.
-Net Tangible Assets, Earnings or Revenue \$3,000,000 net tangible assets. \$4,000,000 net tangible assets; evidence indicating a reasonable likelihood of future profitability supported by a feasibility study or documented historical production and financial performance. \$7,500,000 net tangible assets; pre-tax profitability from ongoing operations in last fiscal year; pre-tax cash flow of \$700,000 in last fiscal year and average pre-tax cash flow of \$500,000 for past two fiscal years. \$2,000,000 net tangible assets.
+NET TANGIBLE ASSETS, EARNINGS OR REVENUE \$3,000,000 net tangible assets. \$4,000,000 net tangible assets; evidence indicating a reasonable likelihood of future profitability supported by a feasibility study or historical production and financial performance. \$7.500,000 net tangible assets; pre-tax profitability from ongoing operations in last fiscal year; pre-tax cash flow of \$700,000 in last fiscal year and average of \$500,000 for past two fiscal years. \$2,000,000 net tangible assets.
 No requirement.
-Other Criteria Management-prepared 18 month projection (by quarter of sources and uses of funds detailing all expenditures and signed by CFO.
-Up-to-date, comprehensive technical report 6 prepared by independent qualified person.
-Geological report 6 recomm of work program. ending completion Management and Board of Directors equate experience and technic are required to have at least tw mpany's mining projects as Distribution, Market Capitalization and Public Float Minimum 1,000,000 freely tradeable shares with market value of \$4,000,000 held by at least 300 public holders, each with one board lot or more.
+OTHER CRITERIA Up-to-date, comprehensive technical report 6 prepared by independent qualified person and 18 month projection (by quarter) of sources and uses of funds, signed by CFO [] .
+Up-to-date, comprehensive independent qualified person [] .
+Geological report ^s recommending completion of work program.
+MANAGEMENT AND BOARD OF DIRECTORS Management, including board of directors, should have adequate experience and technical expertise relevant to the company's business and industry as well as adequate public company experience.
+Companies are required to have at least two independent directors. ness and industry as well as DISTRIBUTION, MARKET CAPITALIZATION AND PUBLIC FLOAT \$4,000,000 publicly held 1,000,000 free trading public shares; 300 public holders with board lots.
 Public float of 1,000,000 shares; 250 public shareholders each holding a board lot and having no resale restrictions on their shares; 20% of issued and outstanding shares in the hands of public shareholders.
 Public float of 500,000 shares; 200 public shareholders each holding a board lot and having no resale restrictions on their shares; 20% of issued and outstanding shares in the hands of public shareholders.
-Sponsorship Required (may be waived if s due diligence).
-Required (may be waived if sufficient previous third party due diligence).
-Sponsor report may be req uired.
+SPONSORSHIP Required (may be waived if suff diligence). icient previous third party due Not required.
+Sponsor report may be required